mexmarv/powerbi-databricks-semantic-gen/README.md

-# Open Source Semantic Layer Generator: From Power BI to Databricks Notebooks with DAX → PySpark
+# Semantic Layer Generator: From Power BI to Databricks Notebooks with DAX → PySpark

 This open-source project enables semantic modeling directly in Databricks based on your Power BI datasets.